 10 Cheap Remodeling Ideas That Add EleganceCrowning Achievement

 If you’d like to give your kitchen cabinets a regal touch, add crown molding where the upper cabinets meet the ceiling.
-If you have a custom paint job on your cabinets, such as this antique glaze, try painting the moulding before installing it.
+If you have a custom paint job on your cabinets, such as this antique glaze, try painting the molding before installing it.

 10 Cheap Remodeling Ideas That Add EleganceMaking a Big Splash